Yo, dude. I'm Blackie.

 hyrax.

-and way too sunny for a black kitty.).
-They assess the health of an ill or
+and way too sunny for a black kitty.) and assessed the health of an ill or

 injured marine mammal (usually a Sea Lion, Harbor Seal or Elephant

-Seal) and sometimes, with a group of friends, they capture the animal
+Seal) and sometimes, with a group of friends, they captured the animal

-and drive it down to the animal hospital about 100 miles south of here.
+and drove it down to the animal hospital about 100 miles south.

-They come back with very interesting smells on their clothes.
+They would come back with very interesting smells on their clothes.

 As Mom says, the marine mammals are big, mean, strong, fast, have